 - Support nuanced permissions

 - Provide customizable notifications (can be sent via Slack, email, or in app)

 - Allow you to see and update configuration on scheduled tasks from the UI

 - Don't require any maintenance after setup

-Airplane also does a lot more than just schedules, providing a developer platform for building a wide variety of internal tools and workflows.
+Airplane also does a lot more than just support schedules, providing a developer platform for building a wide variety of internal UIs and workflows.